Frequently Asked Questions

-If you or a group of your friends want to dance, but are not affiliated with a student organization, you can register directly to your college's team (e.g.- Arts and Sciences).
+If you or a group of your friends want to dance, but are not affiliated with a student organization, you can register directly to the BuckeyeThon 2018 General Team.
 This will serve as your fundraising team!
-If you want to make sure you will be with your friends at the Dance Marathon, all you have to do is register for the same team and include each other's names in the registration process.
+If you want to make sure you will be with your friends at the Dance Marathon, all you have to do is register for the same team even if you are not affiliated with his or her residence hall or student organization.
 Don't worry: if all of your friends aren't on the same team, you can still hang out with members of other teams and color teams!

 I'll be out of town the weekend of the Dance Marathon, but I want to help!
 What should I do?

-Register as a Non-Attending Team Member—You can still support our cause and fundraise For The Kids!
-BuckeyeThon also has other events throughout the year, including fundraisers, the Fashion Show featuring our BuckeyeThon Kids, and CarnOval.
+You can still register as a Team Member—You can support our cause and fundraise For The Kids regardless of whether you attend the Dance Marathon!
+BuckeyeThon also has other events throughout the year, including fundraisers, Team Member meetings, the Fashion Show featuring our BuckeyeThon Kids, and CarnOval.